 Today, you’ll learn the fat loss lies stopping you from achieving a slimmer, healthier body.
 Once you learn the slimming truth, you will be freed from shame, deprivation, frustration, and yo-yo dieting.

 But before discussing the fat loss lies you’ve been told, let’s discuss why you need to know the truth.

 According to Marketdata Enterprises, the U.S. weight loss market raked in $64 billion in 2014.
-Though these companies say fat loss is their goal for you, their paychecks and jobs depend upon you coming back to them.
+Though these companies say their goal is to help you lose weight, their paychecks and jobs depend upon you coming back to them.
 They can’t really be all that interested in helping you lose weight, can they?
-If every one of their customers lost weight permanently, they’d have no business left and their companies would go under!
+If every one of their customers lost weight permanently, they’d have no business left, and their companies would go under!

 But they don’t have to worry about going out of business any time soon.
 Statistics show over 95% of diets fail and that the typical dieter makes 4 weight loss attempts per year.
 This is good for their business but bad for you.

 Do you really care about their businesses, though, when your life health and your life are at stake?
 After all, being overweight or obese can contribute to or cause many serious conditions.

 Although any amount of extra body fat can be unhealthy, obesity comes with the most health risks.
 Obesity is defined as an accumulation of body fat that poses a health threat.
 Body Mass Index (BMI) is used to calculate the category of overweight or obesity.
 It is a calculation of height with weight.
 A BMI of 25 to less than 30 is considered overweight, and a BMI of 30 or more is considered obese.
 A BMI of 40 or higher is considered severe obesity.

 The BMI can give you a general idea of whether you’re overweight or obese, but it is not perfect.
 It does not scientifically measure your percentage of body fat.
 Therefore, if you’re muscular, you could be in the overweight or even obese range.